SrdjanLopezLLC/legal/Privacy-Policy.md

 # Privacy Policy

 ## 2.1 Overview
 Srdjan Lopez LLC ("SL LLC," "we," "us," "our") values your privacy.
-This policy explains how we collect, use, and protect your information across all services, including AutoLens Studio, Trinix, and our clothing and merchandise lines.
+This policy explains how we collect, use, and protect your information across all services, including AutoLens Studio, Trinix AI, and our clothing and merchandise lines.

 ## 2.2 Data Collection
 We collect only the minimal information necessary to operate our services:
 - **AutoLens Studio:** Booking details, client communication.
-- **Trinix:** Discord User IDs, server configuration settings.
+- **Trinix AI:** Discord User IDs, server configuration settings.
 - **SL LLC Clothing and Merchandise:** Order details, shipping information, customer contact information.

 ## 2.3 Use of Information